The Community College System - About Ohlone College

 Did You Know…?

-Students who earn a California community college degree or certificate nearly double their earnings within 3 years.
+$1.6 million is the average lifetime earnings of a graduate with an associate's degree—$400,000 more than for a high school graduate.
+Students who earn a California community college degree or certificate nearly double their earnings within three years.
 Source: Community College League of California.
+Go to Admissions and Records for information about how to get started at Ohlone College.

 The California Community College system of two-year public institutions is composed of 112 colleges statewide organized into 72 districts.
-During the 2010-2011 academic year the California Community College system enrolled more than 2.60 million students, more than 85,000 students earned an associate degree, and more than 47,000 students earned a certificate.
+During the 2011-2012 academic year the California Community College system enrolled more than 2.42 million students, almost 90,000 students earned an associate degree, and more than 52,000 students earned a certificate.
 The California Community College System represents the largest system of higher education in the world.

 Did You Know…?